lyfesaver74/emby_custom/README.md

 ## ✨ Features

+- **Media player entities** for each active Emby session with playback control
 - **Real-time monitoring** of active streams, transcoding sessions, and bandwidth usage
 - **Live TV recording tracking** with active, scheduled, and series recording details
 - **Multi-session detection** for users watching on multiple devices simultaneously